EPprivate/private_repo/v2/README_V2.md

 3. Press `Enter` to apply the suggested fix to both problems.

 As a result, we have just resolved two similar errors at once.
+To fix the rest, repeat the procedures we have gone through before.